Lal Bahadur Shastri Stadium, Hyderabad

 The Lal Bahadur Shastri Stadium, formerly known as Fateh Maidan, is a multi-purpose sports stadium in Hyderabad, Telangana.
 The stadium is primarily used for cricket and association football.

 The stadium was renamed in 1967 in memory of Lal Bahadur Shastri, India's former Prime Minister.
-As of 19 August 2017, it has hosted 3 Tests and 14 ODIs.
+As of 19 August 2017, it has hosted 3 cricket Tests and 14 ODIs.

 History

 During the eight-month siege of Golconda in 1687 the Mughal soldiers were camped on a vast open ground.
 After their victory, this ground was named as Fateh Maidan (Victory Square).
 During Asaf Jahi period, Fateh Maidan was used as Polo Grounds.
-Gymkhana ground in Secunderabad which was the home of Hyderabad Cricket Association did not have stands to accommodate the large number of spectators that used to watch the cricket matches.
+Gymkhana ground in Secunderabad, which was the home of Hyderabad Cricket Association, did not have stands to accommodate the large number of spectators that used to watch the cricket matches.
 The matches were therefore held at Fateh Maidan even though the grounds were not owned by Hyderabad Cricket Association but by Andhra Pradesh Sports Council.
 The first test match was hosted in November 1955 against New Zealand.
 The stadium was renamed as Lal Bahadur Shastri Stadium in 1967.
 Floodlights were introduced in 1993 during the Hero Cup match between the West Indies and Zimbabwe.
 The Stadium was the home ground for the Hyderabad cricket team.

 In 2005, the use of Lal Bahadur Shastri Stadium for International cricket was discontinued when Rajiv Gandhi International Cricket Stadium built across town hosted an ODI Match between India and South Africa.
-The stadium is now hosting Indian Cricket League matches and is the home ground for the 2008 Edelweiss 20's Challenge winners Hyderabad Heroes.
+The stadium was hosting Indian Cricket League matches and was the homeground for the 2008 Edelweiss 20's Challenge winners Hyderabad Heroes.

 Lal Bahadur Stadium is situated behind the police control room, between the Nizam College and Public Gardens in Hyderabad.
-It is the venue for many national and international sporting events, especially for football and cricket.
-The stadium was previously known as Fateh Maidan.
+It is the venue for many national and international sporting events, especially football and cricket.

 It has the capacity to seat around 25,000 people.
 The swimming pool, shopping complex and the indoor stadium are the important aspects of this stadium.
-The ground has flood light facility and now is used as the Sports Authority of Telangana State (SATS).The games played here are mainly Cricket and Football.
+The ground has a flood light facility and now is used by Sports Authority of Telangana State (SATS).

 Lal Bahadur Shastri Stadium has hosted only three Test matches – all against New Zealand.
 Polly Umrigar's double century and Subhash Gupte's 7 wickets in NZ's first innings were the most notable performances of the inaugural Test between these two teams and ended in a draw.
 In 1988/89, local players Arshad Ayub with seven wickets in the match and Mohammad Azharuddin, who top scored with 81 runs led India to a 10 wicket victory and a 2–1 Series victory.